 Prior to the 2020 coup and the COVID-19 crisis, Mali’s economy was growing at five percent on average since 2014.
 Some foreign investment has returned in key sectors such as energy, but investment remains limited by continuing insecurity in the country.
 Due to the economic impact of COVID-19 in particular, real GDP declined significantly in 2020.
 Mail is participating in the IMF/World Bank Debt Service Suspension Initiative (DSSI) which is providing space to focus resources on fighting the pandemic.
 Mali is a member of the Economic Community of West African States (ECOWAS) although it is currently suspended following the May 24 military takeover.

 Mali’s Membership in International Organizations

 Mali and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Mali is also one of 15 member countries of ECOWAS (Economic Community of West African States); one of 12 member countries of CILSS (Permanent Interstates Committee for Drought Control in the Sahel); and a member of the Group of Five (G5) Sahel.
+Mali is also one of 15 member countries (although currently suspended) of ECOWAS (Economic Community of West African States); one of 55 member states (although currently suspended) of the AU (African Union); a member of the West African Economic and Monetary Union (WAEMU), which aims to reduce trade barriers, harmonize monetary policy, and create a common market; one of 12 member countries of CILSS (Permanent Interstates Committee for Drought Control in the Sahel); and a member of the Group of Five (G5) Sahel.

 More information about Mali is available from the Department of State and other sources, some of which are listed here: